 Excursions and Incursions are an integral element of the educational program at Hughes Preschool.
 They allow the children the opportunity of first-hand experiences and the introduction of some new and interesting information and skills.
-On enrolment, parents are asked to give permission for their child to go on local area excursions, e.g. walk to the shops.
+On enrolment, parents are asked to give permission for their child to go on incidental excursions, e.g. walk to the shops.
 As part of our investigations and explorations of the local community and the natural environment, we will be taking the children on bush walks and picnics.
-Prior preschool groups have delighted in walking and exploring, sharing their knowledge and interests and exploring the surrounds of Red Hill and the Federal Golf club.
-We aim to continue this in 2023.
+The preschool children enjoy in walking and exploring, sharing their knowledge and interests and exploring the surrounds of Red Hill and the Federal Golf club.
 Some of our excursions are further afield and if the children use any form of transport, parents will be advised in advance and asked to give written permission for the child to attend.
 The adult/child ratio is 1:4 on major excursions and we appreciate the help of adult volunteers.
-Volunteers will need to fill in a volunteer nomination form and other relevant paperwork.